Photo by Fernando Paredes Murillo on Unsplash

 Grand Casemates Square, Gibraltar

 The border fully reopened in 1985, and the territory’s self-governing status was expanded.
-Today, Gibraltar stands as a British Overseas Territory, meaning although it is under the jurisdiction of the United Kingdom, it is not technically a part of it.
-In practice, this means that Gibraltar has its own political system that makes many decisions within the territory but issues like defence and foreign affairs are determined by the UK Government in London.
+Today, Gibraltar stands as a British Overseas Territory meaning although it is under the jurisdiction of the United Kingdom, it is not technically a part of it.
+This means that Gibraltar has its own political system that makes many decisions within the territory but issues like defence and foreign affairs are determined by the UK Government in London.

 Photo by Mike Kienle on Unsplash